 Composting Toilets: Not Gross at All

-When you hear the words “compost toilet”, there’s a good chance you immediately begin imagining some sort of terrifying box with a hole in it you want nothing to do with.
+When you hear the words “compost toilet,” there’s a good chance you immediately begin imagining some sort of terrifying box with a hole in it you want nothing to do with.
 That’s certainly what I pictured.
 I envisioned a pungent wooden contraption used primarily by log-cabin dwelling, tie-dye clad, shoeless men who used to follow the Grateful Dead.
 So, when I was asked to interview the manager of a compost toilet manufacturer, I was fully prepared to respond to everything he said with, “Oh, cool.
 Gross.”

-Compost toilets, if you haven’t already figured this out from context clues, are toilets that collect your waste and break it down into compost rather than using a plumbing system like we have in NYC to sweep everything away into a septic system or a sewage grid.
+Compost toilets, if you haven’t already figured this out from context clues, are toilets that collect your waste and break it down into compost, rather than using a plumbing system like we have in NYC to sweep everything away into a septic system or a sewage grid.
 You simply remove the dry compost from the toilet a couple of times a year.
 But, the idea of waste being swept far, far away just seems much more comforting than the thought of it being naturally broken down inside one’s own home.

 It turns out, however, that compost toilets are – and I can’t believe I’m saying this – not gross.
 I spoke to Fraser Sneddon, manager of the Sun-Mar Corporation, and immediately got down to the most important question: Do compost toilets smell?
 I figured if the answer to that question was yes, there wasn’t much need for any other questions.

-The vent stacks, which lead to outside of wherever the toilet is housed, create negative pressure inside the toilet forcing air to always travel outwards .
+The vent stacks, which lead to outside of wherever the toilet is housed, create negative pressure inside the toilet forcing air to always travel outward.
 Some do this by relying on the natural air movement outside, while others have a continuously running fan to help things along.
 In addition, Sun-Mar provides their customers with an additive called Compo-Sure (clever name) to ensure that your waste decomposes using aerobic bacteria rather than anaerobic bacteria.
 It turns out that the smell you imagine when you think of rotting human waste (which I’m sure you do regularly) is mostly caused by gases released by anaerobic bacteria.

-But, Fraser went on to describe some other instances where a compost toilet absolutely makes sense.
-“In North America, close 25% of the population is on septic systems.
+But Fraser went on to describe other instances where a compost toilet absolutely makes sense.
+“In North America, close to 25% of the population is on septic systems.
 Septic systems don’t last forever.”
 A compost toilet, because it is self-contained, can relieve pressure on and greatly extend the life of an existing septic system.
 Also, in places with no easy access to pre-existing plumbing, compost toilets are an obvious choice.
 For example, if you were to build a pool shed in your back yard, and didn’t want to go through the process of linking that shed to your piping system, you could simply have a compost toilet installed in as little as half an hour.
 Even if your house is fully plumbed, a compost toilet might be a good option if you have an elderly parent move into your house and you want to install a toilet closer to their bedroom without re-piping your house.

 On top of their practical uses, compost toilets are also just more efficient than a standard toilet.
 According to Sun-Mar, “Toilet waste typically accounts for about 30-40% of your household water output.”
 Some Sun-Mar models use no water at all, and the ones that do only use one or two pints per flush.
 Even a low flow version of a standard toilet uses about 1.6 gallons.
 Furthermore, there’s little to no chance of failure with a compost toilet, while septic systems are notoriously unreliable and can pose environmental risks when they leak.